stepb/urxvt-tabbedex/README.md

 ## Enabling the extension

-The plugin can be tested without enabling it by default by using urxvt’s the `-pe` switch as follows:
+The plugin can be tested, without enabling it by default, by using urxvt’s `-pe` switch as follows:

     urxvt -pe tabbedex